thatmartinlau/FoodSaver/Progress Reports/Elisabeth_Le_Lesle.md

 Session 4:
-    - found PDF.co API : analysis of downloaded code that implements the API
+    - found PDF.co API : analysis of downloaded code that implements the API After a talk with the professor in lecture and more research on the topic, the API implementation of a barcode scan and a recipe generator was sadly abandoned.
+With the implementations team, we discussed the possibility of creating our own Recipe Class from scratch, and create its very own database.
+We were thinking of a JSON file format for easy access.
     - more research on recipe generating: instead of implementing a hard API, we would make our own Recipe Class, with ingredient selection from fridge, taking expiration priority into account, using dictionaries to store different recipes,
     - these would be Bachelor recipes, and there would be a functionality to add your own recipe (user string as input, add to recipe dictionary)

 Session 5:
 - more research on the Recipe Class and its different functions: